MedhankarThamke/wander_lust/README.md

 # New Project

-This project is used to create the website for booking hotels, room, lodge etc..
+The objective of this project is to provide a platform where user can add their property for rent just like Airbnb.